Progxy/imageReader/README.md

 Supports only PPM file type on writing mode.

 NOTE: to understand how to use this library use as a reference the example in `image.c`, where is implemented a simple image viewer (for LINUX) using `gtk`.
+      You can also see the Python implementation in the `python` folder.

 NOTE: the library is OS independent.